 From 1995-1998 I made my full-time living playing at colleges.
 Got hired by over 350 schools for about $300,000 (gross, not net) on the East coast (from Florida to Maine, as far west as Arkansas.)

-I'll try to put into one article, here, every bit of advice or wisdom I could share with my fellow musicians, from my experience.
-(Disclaimer: These are my opinions and observations from my unique experience only!
-Others may disagree.
-Also, this advice is 10 years old, so I'd love it if you could leave a comment at sivers.org/college saying how things have changed.)
+I’ll try to put into one article, here, every bit of advice or wisdom I could share with my fellow musicians, from my experience.
+(Disclaimer: this advice is 20 years old, so I’d love it if you could leave a comment here, saying how things have changed.)

 Who does the hiring at colleges